sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gperftools-devel</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Development libraries and headers for gperftools
+Short desc    : Development libraries and headers for gperftools
 URL          : https://github.com/gperftools/gperftools
-Лицензия     : BSD
+License      : BSD
-Описание     : Libraries and headers for developing applications that use gperftools.
+Descript     : Libraries and headers for developing applications that use gperftools.
 ```

 </details>